 Gayler grew up in a Navy family and thus was exposed to a variety of locales as a youth.
 He attended a West Point prep school in Hawaii before entering the Naval Academy, from which he graduated in 1935.
-As a junior officer, he served in surface ships: the battleship Maryland (BB-46), 1935-38; destroyer Maury (DD-401), 1938-39; andthe destroyer Craven (DD-382), 1939-40.
-He received flight training at Pensacola, Florida, in 1940, and then was in Fighting Squadron Three (VF-3) and Fighting Squadron Two (VF-2) from 1940 to 1942.
-He was one of the Navy’s first fighter aces in World War II; his carrier, the Lexington (CV-2), was lost in the Battle of the Coral Sea.
+As a junior officer, he served in surface ships: the battleship USS Maryland (BB-46), 1935-38; destroyer USS Maury (DD-401), 1938-39; and the destroyer USS Craven (DD-382), 1939-40.
+He received flight training at Pensacola, Florida, in 1940, and then served in Fighting Squadron Three (VF-3) and Fighting Squadron Two (VF-2) from 1940 to 1942.
+He was one of the Navy’s first fighter aces in World War II; his carrier, the USS Lexington (CV-2), was lost in the Battle of the Coral Sea.
 Subsequently, he served 1942-44 as a test pilot, commanded Fighter Squadron 12 (VF-12) in 1944-45, and from May to September 1945 was on the staff of Vice Admiral John S. McCain.
-Gayler served 1946-48 as executive officer of the Special Devices Center, Office of Research and Inventions, Fort Washington, New York, and as operations officer of the escort carrier Bairoko (CVE-115), 1948-49.
+Gayler served 1946-48 as executive officer of the Special Devices Center, Office of Research and Inventions, Fort Washington, New York, and as operations officer of the escort carrier USS Bairoko (CVE-115), 1948-49.
 From 1949 to 1951 was in the Fighter Design Branch, Bureau of Aeronautics and from 1951 to 1954 commanded Air Development Squadron Three (VX-3).
-Tours in the mid-1950s included the Air Warfare Division, Military Requirements Branch, of OpNav; command of the seaplane tender Greenwich Bay (AVP-41); and as operations officer on the Pacific Fleet staff.
-From 1957 to 1959 he was aide to Secretary of the Navy Thomas S. Gates Jr., then commanded the aircraft carrier Ranger (CVA-61) in 1959-60.
+Tours in the mid-1950s included the Air Warfare Division, Military Requirements Branch, of OpNav; command of the seaplane tender USS Greenwich Bay (AVP-41); and as operations officer on the Pacific Fleet staff.
+From 1957 to 1959 he was aide to Secretary of the Navy Thomas S. Gates Jr., then commanded the aircraft carrier USS Ranger (CVA-61) in 1959-60.
 In 1960-62 he was U.S. Naval Attaché in England; in 1962-63 commanded Carrier Division 20; and from 1963 to 1967 served as Assistant DCNO (Development).
-Gayler was Deputy Director of the Joint Strategic Target Planning Staff (JSTPS) from 1967 to 1969 and from 1969 to 1972 was Director of the National Security Agency.
-His final active duty tour, 1972-76, was as Commander in Chief Pacific, during the end of the Vietnam War.
-The oral history is noteworthy for Admiral Gayler’s discussion of nuclear weapons.
+Gayler was Deputy Director of the Joint Strategic Target Planning Staff from 1967 to 1969 and from 1969 to 1972 was Director of the National Security Agency.
+His final active-duty tour, 1972-76, was as Commander in Chief Pacific, during the end of the Vietnam War.
+Admiral Gayler's oral history is noteworthy for his discussion of nuclear weapons.
 Early in his career he was involved in developing tactics for delivering such weapons; later he campaigned for the abolition of them.